bytes0xcr6/GasFellow-Account-Abstraction/README.md

 ## Overview

 The Smart Wallet with Account Abstraction is a Solidity smart contract that introduces a new way for users to execute transactions by paying the Gas fees in any ERC20 token or even have fees sponsored by a Bundler.
+This is an alternative where the only participants are:
+- User (EOA to sign transactions)
+- Bundler (EOA to add Transactions on chain, pay Gas Fees & Sponsor gas fees or get refunded in ERC20 token)
+- Smart Wallet (Smart contract where the User will keep all his assets and privileges)
+- Smart Wallet Factory (Smart contract to deploy Smart Wallets to a precomputed address by using CREATE2 & salt)

+In this way to use Account Abstraction we do not need an Entry point and a Paymaster, as it is expected for internal use & not for using third party software.

 ## Features